Maná: 1986–89: formation and early releases

-1990–96: Commercial success
+1990–96: commercial success

 In 1991, they added two new members to the group Iván González on keyboards and César "Vampiro" López on guitar.
 Ulises Calleros no longer performed with the group, but became one of their managers.
-On 27 October 1992, the band released ¿Dónde Jugarán Los Niños?, an album that spawned several hits (including "Vivir Sin Aire", "Oye Mi Amor", and "De Pies a Cabeza").
-The record sold over 3 million copies worldwide and became the best-selling Spanish-language rock album of all time.
+On 27 October 1992, the band released ¿Dónde Jugarán Los Niños?, an album that spawned several hits (including "Oye Mi Amor", "De Pies A Cabeza", and "Vivir Sin Aire").
+The record sold over three million copies worldwide and became the best-selling Spanish-language rock album of all time.
 The band undertook an international tour with 268 concerts in 17 countries.

 In 1994, López and Iván González left the group due to musical and personal disputes.
 Fher Olvera and Alex González felt that their departure offered an opportunity to reinvent the group's sound, and searched throughout Mexico, Spain, and Argentina to find a new guitarist.